davidfang00/davidfang00.github.io/_pages/about.md

 Hi, welcome to my website!
 I'm currently pursuing a M.Eng. in Computer Science at MIT.
 I'm interested in computer vision and how machines can understand the world around us.

-I previously graduated with a BS in Computer Science and Physics from MIT in 2023.
+I graduated with a B.S. in Computer Science and Physics from MIT in 2023.
+I previously worked at Google and Redfin.